rspendl/tezedge/light_node/README.md

 ## Database configuration
 ### Bootstrap database path
-Path to bootstrap database directory.
+Path to the bootstrap database directory.
-In case it starts with "./" or "../", it is relative path to the current dir, otherwise to the --tezos-data-dir.
+In case it starts with "./" or "../", it is a relative path to the current dir, otherwise to the --tezos-data-dir.
-If directory does not exists, it will be created.
-If directory already exists, and contains valid database, node will continue in bootstrap process on that database
+If the directory does not exist, it will be created.
+If directory already exists and it contains a valid database, the node will continue in the bootstrapping process on that database

 ```
 --bootstrap-db-path <PATH>